drafonsopena/Ten-Project-Documentation/Snake Game/ReadMe _SnakeGame.md

   ```
    """
     GIT: @drafonsopena
-    + The objective is to create a Text-to-Speech Converter using Python.
+    + The objective is to create a Snake Game using Python.
     | Group:
     +-+---------------- 1 ----------------
     | Prerequisites: